Eagle dance: Eagle

 Some indigenous North American cultures venerate eagles and associate them with the Great Spirit.
 Therefore, they became a symbol of strength, power, and wisdom.
 Other tribes view eagles as symbolic of the sun.
 Their flight is compared to the daily passage of the sun across the sky.

 Eagle feathers

 These are sacred for some Native Americans in the United States because they view it as a way of how their prayers are brought to heaven.

 Some Native Americans believe that wearing eagle feathers is a great honor.
 They give these to boys upon maturity.
 The handling of feathers is considered crucial during the Eagle Dance.
 The feathers should not touch the ground, and if a feather drops, the tribal elder is the only one allowed to pick it up.
 The dancer should then thank the elder with a gift.
 Eagle feathers are used in ceremonial ornaments and objects, and plays a role in healing rituals.

-Nowadays, certain Native Americans may acquire their feathers by applying for a special permit in the government.
+Since eagles are now a protected species, certain Native Americans may acquire their feathers by applying for a special permit in the government.
 Government agencies who find dead eagles provide it to the Native Americans that need them.